sir-farfan/thiao/README.rst

   git clone git://github.com/scarmiglione/thiao.git .
   #make the database R/W for everyone
   chmod 666 thiao.db
-  #compile the suspendo and resume programs
+  #compile the suspend and resume programs
   scons
   #configure in case you plan to use the **tsub mode**
   ./bin/Setup